sachhm/cp2414/README.md

 LIFE is pain.
 I like uni so much.
-Its like bdsm but financially
+Its like bdsm but financially - Justin Stephens @TBZombieslayer